13 Jul “Sometimes” Foods

 Refined sugar has been implicated in leaching important nutrients form the body, disrupting healthy gut bacteria and creating and exacerbating inflammation, as well as affecting stress, mood and energy levels.
-Sugar in the blood cause the release of a hormone called insulin.
+Sugar in the blood causes the release of a hormone called insulin.
 Insulin levels in the blood spike after a high sugar meal and lower the levels of an important protein which binds to hormones to allow their excretion from the body.
 Insulin also increases the production of testosterone, which is converted into even more oestrogen by fatty tissue in the body.

 Excess sugar intake is also linked to increased cortisol production.
 After the sugar high, blood sugar levels drop, which stimulates the adrenal glands to secrete cortisol and adrenaline to get our energy levels and moods back to normal.
 When excess cortisol is produced, progesterone production is compromised.
 The result of all this can lead to higher susceptibility of insomnia, irritability and anxiety just to name a few.

 Many women, myself included, notice that when they have more sugar, alcohol and caffeine around that time of the month, their symptoms seem to be worse.
 I went for a whole month without any sugar to see how much of a difference it really made.
 Not that I have many of the following.
 However, these are the big no no’s to avoid: processed fruit juices, cakes and biscuits, soft drinks, processed foods and even honey if not raw, organic and local.
 You may be surprised to know that things like white bread and breakfast cereals contain a lot of sugar.